jvirk10/Tech-blog-backend/README.md

 How to Install:

-Open Gitbash/terminal, navigate towards your project location from your root by using "cd ./ project location" Choose a clone option from the "Tech-Blog-backend" repository (either HTTPS or SSH should work) In Gitbash, type "git clone HTTPS or SSH"
+Open Gitbash/terminal, navigate towards your project location from your root by using "cd ./ project location" Choose a clone option from the "Tech-blog-backend" repository (either HTTPS or SSH should work) In Gitbash, type "git clone HTTPS or SSH"
 Once the clone is successful, navigate to the root directory of this repo.
 Enter npm i into the terminal to install all dependencies linked in the package.json file.